dkulsh/techwiddeep/content/english/blog/opinions/find-jobs-the-hard-way.md

 No.

-So, like it or not, these platforms will stay!
-Period.
+**So, like it or not, these platforms will stay!
+Period**.

 ### Moral of the Story

-Companies want a signal that you are a worthwhile candidate.
-And the signal changes over time.
+Companies want a signal that you are a worthwhile candidate. *And the signal changes over time*.

-Your responsibility is to understand this idea and provide a good signal of your abilities.
+> Your job is to provide a clear signal of your worth, whatever the method.

 ![Provide good signal](/images/find-jobs-the-hard-way/provide-good-signal.jpg)

 Now that we've explored what companies seek, let's shift perspective to how they view candidates.

-## From the Other Side of the Glass
+#### The View from the Other Side

+I’ve interviewed candidates who could parrot concepts but crumbled when asked to apply them. **Knowing a concept isn’t the same as using it.** Online tutorials?
+Same issue—polished, controlled, and far from the chaos of actual projects. **Ever nailed a course but blanked on a real-world coding challenge?**

+##### The Business Mindset

 What do companies see when they look at you?

-They see a bunch of rag-tag nobodies—ones who think something of ourselves because we've written some lines of code.
+**They see a bunch of rag-tag nobodies—ones who think something of ourselves because we've written some lines of code**.
 They are *not* wrong.

 ![Companies perspective candidates](/images/find-jobs-the-hard-way/companies-perspective-candidates.jpg)